civol/HDLRuby/README.md

 For example, the following code connects signals `clk` and `rst` of instance `mem8_16I` to signals `clk` and `rst` of the current system.
-As seen in this example, this method allows partial connection since the address and data bus are not connected yet.
+As seen in this example, this method allows partial connection since the address and the data buses are not connected yet.

 ```ruby
 mem8_16I.(clk: clk, rst: rst)
 ```

-This last connection method can be used directly while declaring an instance, for example, `mem8_16I` could have been declared and connected to `clk` and `rst` as follows:
+This last connection method can be used directly while declaring an instance.
+For example, `mem8_16I` could have been declared and connected to `clk` and `rst` as follows:

 ```ruby